Latest posts by Barbara Črgar (see all)

 You have picked the niche and write down a business plan.
 Next, on “to-do” list is creating itinerary for your tour.
 Take your time and inform yourself about:

 - the best local eateries

 - distances between one another

 - capacities during specific times.

 Even though, the itinerary is important, stay flexible with some customer requirements.
-Customized tours will give you one of the biggest boosts.
-That way you can get good reviews or ranking by simply tailoring a few things.
+Customized tours will give you the chance to get good reviews or ranking by simply tailoring a few things.
 These are all essentials for providing a great experience for your customers.